cgruver/cgruver/_drafts/2023-01-28-Back-To-Where-It-All-Started.md

        cpu: 4
        root-vol: 50
      kvm-host: kvm-host01
-     ip-addr: 10.11.13.49
+     ip-addr: 10.11.12.49
    control-plane:
      metal: false
      node-spec:
-       memory: 20480
+       memory: 61440
-       cpu: 6
+       cpu: 12
-       root-vol: 100
+       root-vol: 800
      okd-hosts:
        - kvm-host: kvm-host01
-         ip-addr: 10.11.13.60
-       - kvm-host: kvm-host01
-         ip-addr: 10.11.13.61
+         ip-addr: 10.11.12.60
+   kvm-hosts:
-       - kvm-host: kvm-host01
+     - host-name: kvm-host01
+       mac-addr: "YOUR_HOST_MAC_HERE"
-         ip-addr: 10.11.13.62
+       ip-addr: 10.11.12.200
+       disks:
+         disk1: nvme0n1
+         disk2: NA
    ```

-   __Note:__ You will need to replace `YOUR_HOST_MAC_HERE` with the MAC address of your NUC server.
+   __Note:__ You will need to replace `YOUR_HOST_MAC_HERE` with the MAC address of your server.
 We'll do that later when we get ready to install OpenShift.

    __Note:__ If you want different network settings, or a different domain, change this file accordingly.
+However, I highly encourage you to deploy the lab at least once with the prescriptive configuration.
+This will get you familiar with how I've set it up.
+Trust me, it's really easy to tear it down and rebuild it.

 ## Install `yq`